 Ottery St Mary is also the setting for a large part of William Makepeace Thackeray’s famous novel “Pendennis”.
 Larksbeare, a residence in the parish of Ottery then occupied by his stepfather, is where Thackeray used to spend his holidays when at Charterhouse, and may be taken as the “Fairoaks” of the story.
 Thackeray became an honorary Otteregian and was also a friend of the Coleridge’s Escot, nearby is probably “Clavering Park” whilst “Clavering St Mary” is Ottery itself.
 Ottery St Mary has also featured in the Harry Potter books as Ottery St Catchpole.

 The Town offers a variety of goods and services to surrounding areas.
 A large part of the town is included within the Conservation area which includes parkland.

 Ottery St Mary Parish Church was modified from its original structure in 1337 by John de Grandisson, Bishop of Exeter.
 This was originally of Norman design and was extended and modified so that it looked like a “mini replica” of Exeter Cathedral.
 The Weathercock is over 500 years old and is believed to be the oldest situated in Europe.

 Ottery St Mary has a purpose built Sports Hall and a variety of recreation facilities.
-Other facilities include a Library, the King’s School, Coleridge Medical Centre and Hospital.
+Other facilities include a Library, Museum, the King’s School, Coleridge Medical Centre and Hospital.